-Ensuring that your educational technology tools are IMS Global Learning Consortium Certified is the best way to establish a plug-and-play ecosystem that allows all of your tools and content to work together.
+Ensuring that your educational technology tools are certified by IMS Global Learning Consortium is the best way to establish a plug-and-play ecosystem that allows all of your tools and content to work together.

-If you are just starting out, you should review the resources IMS Global has developed to help you know what to ask for from your vendors and what to include in your RFPs.
-Also included below are best practices for procurement designed by and for K-12 districts and HED institutions and suggested language for institutions to use requiring suppliers be up-to-date on their IMS Global certifications.
-IMS Global offers assistance to our members who need help or guidance determining their needs.
+If you are just starting out, you should review the resources IMS has developed to help you know what to ask for from your vendors and what to include in your RFPs.
+Also included below are best practices for procurement designed by and for K-12 districts and higher education institutions and suggested language for institutions to use requiring suppliers to be up-to-date on their IMS certifications.
+IMS offers assistance to our members who need help or guidance determining their needs.

-Most importantly, you should verify that your products are IMS Global Certified by checking the product directory.
+Most importantly, you should verify that your products are IMS Certified by checking the product directory.

 Sample RFP Language